glanzkaiser/glanzshamzs/Julia/Readme.md

 rm TaylorSeries
 ```

-If you want to know all the installed packages for Julia in GFreya OS is in
+If you want to know all the installed packages for Julia in GFreya OS are in
 #### ~/.julia/packages

 If you want to know which directory is Julia in type:\\